 A blood-red Ravener-like monster that was responsible for terrorizing the Imperial miners of Devlan Prime for 20 days and nights, burrowing through the solid rockcrete with its six curving blade-limbs and devouring victims whole before vanishing once more.
 The Imperium has no idea what happened to it after that sighting.

-Legacy Character: On a meta-level.
-Raveners gained their ability to Deep Strike — flavored in-game as them burrowing up from below to attack their foes — and Trygons & Mawlocs gained their existence from this creature, who was originally the only one who could do it.
+- Legacy Character: On a meta-level.
+Raveners gained their ability to Deep Strike — flavored in-game as them burrowing up from below to attack their foes — and Trygons and Mawlocs gained their existence from this creature, who was originally the only one who could do it.
 Perhaps in homage, his entry in the 2014 codex notes that some Imperial scholars have suggested that the Red Terror may actually have been the first ever documented sighting of a Trygon and/or Mawloc.

-Paranoia Fuel: In-Universe.
+- Paranoia Fuel: In-Universe.
 What was the Red Terror?
 And what happened to it after Devlan Prime?
 Was it destroyed?
 Was it reassimilated and used to churn out the Trygons and/or Mawlocs?
 Or is it still out there, killing, and the Imperium doesn't know about it because nobody else has ever survived an encounter with it?

-Swallowed Whole: Has the ability to do this, both in the background text and on the tabletop.
+- Swallowed Whole: Has the ability to do this, both in the background text and on the tabletop.

 Old One Eye